arunarn2/CharacterModelswithRNN-LSTM/readme.md

 - numpy 1.14.0

-These models are based on Karpathy's blog on the The Unreasonable Effectiveness of Recurrent Neural Networks and Christopher Olah's log https://colah.github.io/posts/2015-08-Understanding-LSTMs/
+These models are based on Karpathy's blog on the The Unreasonable Effectiveness of Recurrent Neural Networks and Christopher Olah's blog on Understanding LSTMS <https://colah.github.io/posts/2015-08-Understanding-LSTMs/>

-DataSet:
+## DataSet:

 I have used the IMDB Movies dataset from Kaggle https://www.kaggle.com/c/word2vec-nlp-tutorial/data, labeledTrainData.tsv which contains 25000 reviews with labels

-Preprocessing on the Data:
+### Preprocessing on the Data:
 I have done minimal preprocessing on the input reviews in the dataset following these basic steps:
 1. Remove html tags
 2. Replace non-ascii characters with a single space